brett-generac/brett-generac.github.io/_posts/2020-12-01-GSI-tools-online.md

 I was the sole frontend developer at the company, and I redesigned the entire site, and took ownership of the codebase by refactoring it, documenting it, and ensuring quality.

+The website is for GSI employees only, but here it the link anyway.

 <a href="https://globalstrategies.tools" target="_blank">https://globalstrategies.tools</a>